cea-hpc/modules/INSTALL.rst

 * sed
 * runtest

-When also installing Modules Tcl extension library or the bundled compatibility version of Modules (both enabled by default), these additional tools are needed:
+When also installing Modules Tcl extension library (enabled by default), these additional tools are needed:

 * grep
 * gcc
 * tcl-devel >= 8.4

-When installing from a distribution tarball, documentation is pre-built and scripts to configure Modules Tcl extension library and compatibility version builds are already generated.
+When installing from a distribution tarball, documentation is pre-built and scripts to configure Modules Tcl extension library build are already generated.
 Thus no additional software is required.
 When installing from a clone of the git repository or from a git archive export, documentation and scripts to prepare for compilation have to be built and the following tools are required:

 * autoconf
 * automake